 What makes this printer stand out is its support for NFC technology.
 That means if your mobile device packs an NFC component (and it probably does), all you need to do is touch that device to the printer’s surface for a direct connection.
 Otherwise, you can print to the WF-3720 using a USB cable, through your wired/wireless network, or directly through Apple’s AirPrint or Wi-Fi Direct.

 Finally, if you’re looking for a simple printer that only deals with black ink, Dell’s E310DW may be the affordable solution you need.
 It’s the only monochrome unit in our batch, capable of cranking out up to 27 pages per minute.
-There’s no built-in LCD panel for touch-based navigation, but it does pack automatic two-sided printing, and a cassette input paper tray to keep dust off your paper.
+There’s no built-in LCD panel for touch-based navigation, but it does include automatic two-sided printing and a cassette input paper tray to keep dust off your paper.

 On a connectivity front, you can tether this printer to your PC using a USB cable, tether it to the network using a wired Ethernet connection, or throw it on your wireless network for cable-free printing.
 It’s backed by the Dell Document Hub cloud service suite for printing your files and pictures from cloud services including Dropbox, Google Drive, OneDrive, and more.
 You can also use this suite to print files, pictures, and documents straight into these services.